totalspectrum/flexprop/README.md

 # Introduction

-FlexPropGUI is a simple GUI for creating applications on the Parallax Propeller 2 (or 1), using assembler, Spin, BASIC or C. It consists of a very plain front end IDE, the fastspin compiler, and Dave Hein's loadp2 program loader.
-The default configuration is for the Prop2, but I've also included David Betz's proploader.exe, which allows flexpropgui to work on Propeller 1 systems as well.
+FlexProp is a simple GUI for creating applications on the Parallax Propeller 2 (or 1), using assembler, Spin, BASIC or C. It consists of a very plain front end IDE, the fastspin compiler, and Dave Hein's loadp2 program loader.
+The default configuration is for the Prop2, but I've also included David Betz's proploader.exe, which allows flexprop to work on Propeller 1 systems as well.

-FlexPropGUI is distributed under the MIT license; see the file License.txt for details.
+FlexProp is distributed under the MIT license; see the file License.txt for details.

 ## Features